enasequence/read_docs/mod_06.rst

 1. After logging in, go to the New Submission tab and select the 'Submit genome assemblies' option.
 2. Click 'Next' to continue.

-Part 2: Study and Sample
+Step 2: Study and Sample
 ~~~~~~~~~~~~~~~~~~~~~~~~

 .. image:: images/AS_part2.png